 USC Diversity Week 2018 will showcase the contributions made by its students, staff and alumni and encourage creative conversations about equity and inclusion.
 Faculties, Schools, Departments, Student Groups and associations, academics and general staff and students are encouraged to meaningfully and creatively engage with this significant event.
 Diversity Week 2018 activities will run from 20th-24th August across all USC campuses.
 Equity and Diversity Activity Grants will be available to those who nominate to run original and creative events during the week of festivities.

 Check back for updates on Diversity Week 2019 activities.

 Vice Chancellor and President’s Equity and Diversity Awards

-The Vice-Chancellor and President's Equity and Diversity Awards have been established to recognise and reward staff, students and alumni of the University who have made an outstanding and demonstrable commitment to equity and diversity within the University and/or its broader community over a sustained period of time.
+The Vice-Chancellor and President's Diversity and Inclusion Awards were established in 2015 to recognise and reward staff, students, and graduates of the University who have made an outstanding and demonstrable commitment to equity, diversity and inclusion within the University and/or its broader community over a sustained period of time.